tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Alice operates a storage node.
 Alice generates a key pair and secures it properly.
 Alice generates a self-signed storage node certificate with the key pair.
-Alice's storage node announces a fURL containing (among other information) the public key to an introducer.
+Alice's storage node announces (to an introducer) a fURL containing (among other information) the SPKI hash.
 For example, ``pb://i5xb...@example.com:443/g3m5...``.
 Bob creates a client node pointed at the same introducer.
 Bob's client node receives the announcement from Alice's storage node.